 One of my favorite chili recipes is really quick to make but doesn’t have enough leftovers for another full meal.

-You can use any leftover chili for this dish or use canned chili if you’re in a pinch.
+You can use any leftover chili for this dish or use canned beef and bean chili if you’re in a pinch.

 - 1 Tbsp. neutral oil (like vegetable or grape seed)